Deconfined Gapless phases and criticalities in Shastry-Sutherland Antiferromagnet: Mean field ansatz and the corresponding phases

 \subsection{The variational parameters}

-The general form of the mean field ansatz are given in Eq.(3) of the main text, and the meaning of the variational parameters are shown in Fig. \ref{SSmodel}(b).
+The general form of the mean field ansatz are given in Eq.(3) of the main text, and the meaning of the variational parameters are shown in Fig. \ref{fig:SSmodel}(b).
 In the variational setup, the nearest neighbor hopping term \(t_1\) is normalized to be 1, and the next-nearest neighbor hopping \(t_2\) parameter and the pairing parameters \(\Delta_{1,2}\) are determined variationally.
 Here \(\Delta_1\) stands for \(d_{x^2-y^2}\) wave nearest neighbor pairing, and \(\Delta_2\) labels next-nearest neighbor \(d_{xy}\)-wave pairing term.

-In our variational study, the plquatte phases are parameterized by the staggered strong-weak pattern of the amplitudes of the variational parameters.
-Since the modulation of the amplitude of pairing terms has little effect on the trial energy, we only introduce parameter $\eta_{x,y}$ to modulate the amplitudes of the hopping terms.
-As illustrated in Fig. \ref{fig:2plauqette} and Fig.\ref{psvbs}, the parameters setting $\eta_x>1, \eta_y<1$ and $\eta_x<1, \eta_y>1$ stands for the two different patterns of the EP order; while $\eta_x>1, \eta_y>1$ and $\eta_x<1, \eta_y<1$ stands for the two different patterns of the FP order.
-When $\eta<1$, we need to enlarge $1/\eta$ times to set the smaller bond hopping is 1.
+In our variational study, the plquatte phases are parameterized by the staggered strong-weak pattern of the amplitudes of the variational parameters in Fig.\ref{psvbs}.
+Since the modulation of the amplitude of pairing terms has little effect on the trial energy, we only modulate the amplitudes of the hopping terms.
+There are two kinds of plaquette phases, namely, the EP phase and the FP phase.